mill-ornrakorn/STEHealth-Application/about_webapp.md

 **Software**   |
 [R](https://cran.r-project.org/)  | Language and environment for statistical computing and graphics [R-Portable](https://sourceforge.net/projects/rportable/) | R portable configures R to work with the PortableApps framework, so that R can be ran from a thumb drive or portable hard drive without leaving artifacts on the computer.
-[Google Chrome Portable](https://portableapps.com/apps/internet/google_chrome_portable) | Google Chrome Portable can run from a cloud folder, external drive, or local folder without installing into Windows.
+[Google Chrome Portable](https://portableapps.com/apps/internet/google_chrome_portable) &emsp;&emsp; | Google Chrome Portable can run from a cloud folder, external drive, or local folder without installing into Windows.
 **R packages** |
 [shiny](https://cran.r-project.org/web/packages/shiny/index.html)  | Makes to build interactive web apps from R [shinydashboard](https://cran.r-project.org/web/packages/shinydashboard/index.html)| Use with shiny to create dashboards